Walid Harfouch: First national channel

 Between March 2010 and June 2013, Walid Harfouch served as the Deputy General Director of the Ukrainian public broadcaster NTKU.
 Overseeing the development of music and entertainment projects, as well as establishing international collaborations for the First National.

 Euronews and other channels

 In October 2010, Harfouch took on the role of the President of the Coordinating Council of the Ukrainian version of Euronews.

 On 2 August 2011, in Lyon, Euronews and Harfouch, representing NTKU, jointly announced the official launch of the Ukrainian edition of Euronews with the support of the Deputy Prime Minister of Ukraine, Borys Kolesnikov, and with guidance from Ukrainian deputy Anna German.
-With Harfouch's assistance, a fully-fledged Ukrainian version of Euronews was launched on 24 August.
+With Harfouch assistance, a fully-fledged Ukrainian version of Euronews was launched on 24 August.

 During June 2013, Harfouch assumed the leadership of Euronews across various CIS countries.

-In 2017, Harfouch took over the HDFashion & Lifestyle TV channel.
+In 2017, Harfouch took over the HD Fashion & Lifestyle TV channel.

 Subsequently, in 2019, he transitioned to the position of Vice President of the international TV channel Euronews.